a

 Been there recently?

-This historic city is one of the four important holy destinations after Lumbini, Bodh Gaya, and Sarnath for the followers of Gautama Buddha.
+This historic city is one of the four important holy destinations after Lumbini, Bodh Gaya and Sarnath for the followers of Gautama Buddha.
 Buddha made his last sermon and attained nirvana here in the year 487 BCE.
-The small town is deeply rooted in religion, divinity, and, more importantly, spirituality, and the visitors can feel it at every step.
-Buddha, suffering from illness, selected this city as his final resting place, thus immortalising Kushinagar.
+The small town is deeply rooted in religion, divinity and more importantly, spirituality and the visitors can feel these at every step.
+Buddha suffering from illness selected this city as his final resting place thus immortalising Kushinagar then known as Kushawati and also as Kushinara.
 October to March is the best time to visit Kushinagar.
 The city is about 320 kilometres from Lucknow, the state capital.
 The nearest railway station is at Gorakhpur, about 50 kilometres away.
-Kushinagar has an international airport.
+Kushinagar has an International Airport.

 Nearby Places to See